barretobrock/Blue2/README.md

 # Blue2
-A directory of scripts for every function from home automation to web-scraping.
+A directory of scripts for functions from home automation to web-scraping.

 ## Requirements
 ### Python Version
-    As of now, most files are tested using primarily Python 3.4 (for Raspbian distro)
+    As of now, most files are tested using primarily Python 3.4+ (for Raspbian distro & Xubuntu)

 ### Static IP
     Not really a requirement, but it definitely makes it easier if you set the pi's IP address to be static.